MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-permissions.md

 - The **Type** column specifies a single user, group, or application.
 Currently, Customer Insights supports only individual users, but in the future it will also support groups and applications that can connect to Customer Insights via APIs.
 - Roles are specified under the **Role** column.
 - Use the search field at the top of the page to locate specific users.
-- You can click any column title to sort the results by that column's value.
+- You can select any column title to sort the results by that column's value.

 ## View and filter permissions by role